linaaaf/docs/content/en/docs/marketplace/genai/mendix-cloud-genai/navigate_mxgenai.md

 #### Add Data from an External Datasource: Confluence (Beta)

 To add data to your knowledge base, you can also ingest information stored in Confluence.
-Select the Connect to Confluence option and follow the steps to enter your connection details.
-The system uses basic authentication, requiring only an API key without scopes, which you can create [here](https://id.atlassian.com/manage-profile/security/api-tokens).
+Select the **Connect to Confluence** option and follow the steps to enter your connection details.
+Basic authentication is used to setup the connection, requiring only an API key without scopes, which you can create [here](https://id.atlassian.com/manage-profile/security/api-tokens).
 Once you've successfully created the new data source, you can initiate the data ingestion by clicking the **Sync Datasource** icon on the details card in the content overview.
 Additional buttons are available to view ingestion job details or delete the data source.

 {{< figure src="/attachments/appstore/platform-supported-content/modules/genai/navigate_mxgenai/ManageConfluenceDatasource.png" >}}